 Maxant complained to the state over last June's closed-door meeting with Building Inspector Gabe Vellante over several targeted properties.
 Part way through the meeting, Maxant alleged that the threshold for a closed-door meeting to discuss "litigation strategy" against the property owners hadn't been met.
-Despite his participation in the meeting, Maxant filed a complaint against the whole board, claiming the discussion should have been conducted in open session.

 In Sunday's email, signed by Maxant as vice chair of the board, he said selectmen were again planning to discuss "the same seemingly 'easy targets' as before, plus one."

 "My colleagues' intent is to scheme ways to deny these targets the quiet enjoyment of their properties.
 The motivation is some neighbors' opinions about the properties' appearance," said Maxant.
 "The new target is a farmer in his 70's operating a pig farm alone, with a new housing development on the hillside above."

 Maxant again alleged the threshold for a closed-door discussion had not been met since "there is no litigation extant, pending, or threatened.
 The reason for trying executive session is, I believe, the same as in June -- to shield the Board from public scrutiny of our scheming."

 Maxant also asked "Do you have a way to head this off at the pass?
 To me, preventing it is preferable to complaining about it after the fact."